STATE COLLEGE, Pa. — If your teen doesn’t talk to you about what they see online, you’re not alone, a new study finds.

 Ultimately, the study unveiled a number of reporting behaviors: the parent and teen reporting on the same issue, only the parent reporting an issue, and only the teen reporting an issue.

-The researchers presented their findings at an Association for Computing Machinery (ACM) conference in late February.
+The researchers presented their findings at an Association for Computing Machinery (ACM) conference in February 2017.